 5. Get Missing Accounts’ Data On-Demand

-If you have a list of prospects that are missing from the SalesIntel database, just drop a research on demand request to us and our research team will work with you to build you a custom list.
+If you have a list of prospects that are missing from the SalesIntel database, just drop a research on-demand request to us and our research team will work with you to build you a custom list.

 6. Support Your Cold Calling With LinkedIn Outreach

 It’s a great tactic to support your cold calling by reaching your prospects on LinkedIn using the RevDriver chrome extension.
-Using RevDriver, you can visit the profile of your prospects, get their email addresses (which is difficult to get otherwise), and reach their inbox before calling them.
+Using RevDriver, you can visit the profile of your prospects, get their email addresses (which are difficult to get otherwise), and reach their inbox before calling them.
 This will help you refer to the email while initiating the conversation.

 7. Keep Using The Correct Numbers

 All human-verified mobile numbers are re-verified every 90 days by our research team to ensure data accuracy.
 This way, you can save a lot of time that goes into verifying and searching the correct contact numbers over time.

 How to Get Phone Numbers For Cold Calling?

 There are two ways to get phone numbers – using manual research on the internet, buying a list, and using data intelligence tools.
 Manually collecting phone numbers takes a lot of your time.
 Buying a list might not be a reliable option as you can’t tell how old is the data.
 A smart option would be to use a reliable data intelligence tool.

 How to Get Past The Gatekeeper When Cold Calling?

 You can get past the gatekeeper by collecting the direct dials.
 However, finding the direct dials on the open platforms is a huge challenge.
 Even if you are looking for a data partner, make sure they offer human-verified direct work mobile dials.